peterkhe1999/CheatSheet/OSCP/README.md

 # Active Directory Introduction and Enumeration

-If an attacker compromises a member of **Domain Admins** group (often referred to as domain administrators), they essentially gain complete control over the domain.
+If an attacker compromises a member of **Domain Admins** group, they essentially gain complete control over the domain.

 An AD instance can host more than one domain in a domain tree or multiple domain trees in a domain forest.